aliveevie/medication_adherence/User documentation.md

 Healthcare professionals can easily access basic adherence reports, facilitating effective patient care.
 Additionally, our platform supports valuable feedback mechanisms.

 ### 4. Walkthrough
 We have prepared about a 5-minute screen recording that walks you through the platform.
-Kindly follow this link[How to Use the Platform]()
+Kindly follow this link [How to Use the Platform](https://drive.google.com/drive/folders/18IHNX1yVW_uYrnzv_grdQqtSRV5gQc0t?usp=sharing)

 ### 5. Data Security: Your Privacy Matters
 At MedEase, we prioritize the security of your data.
 Our platform employs robust security measures to ensure the privacy and confidentiality of your medical information.
 We are committed to providing a secure environment for your healthcare data.